dds-crows-nest/magicFeather/README.md

-# magicFeather
+# Magic Feather

-The is the DDS source code based on the Raspberry Pi Infrasonic wave detector.
+This is a raspberry pi based sensor package that is designed to detect the presence of infrasonic waves.